-Much has been written about the declining status of the US economy in the face of a rising China (and to a lesser extent much of the developing world, including China?s fellow ?BRIC? countries of Brazil, Russia and India).
+Much has been written about the declining status of the US economy in the face of a rising China (and to a lesser extent much of the developing world, including China’s fellow ‘BRIC’ countries of Brazil, Russia and India).
+It’s all true – well, most of it – when other countries are growing more quickly that you are, your relative importance starts to wane.
+Of course, the headline is never the full story.
+Ignore the US at your peril The US economy is still the bellwether, largely because it remains the largest consumer market on earth.
+While others are growing…

 To keep reading, enter your email address or login below.